drscotthawley/drscotthawley.github.io/_posts/2017-11-22-Notes-On-Convexity.md

 ---
 layout: post
 title: Notes on Convexity
-subtitle: of Squared Error vs. Cross Entropy Loss for description: Following up on a question that arose in Week 3 of Andrew Ng's Machine Learning course
+subtitle: of Squared Error vs. Cross Entropy Loss for Logistic Regression Classification
+description: Following up on a question that arose in Week 3 of Andrew Ng's Machine Learning course
 excerpt: Andrew Ng, in Week 3 of his Coursera course on Machine Learning, shows the following image with respect to the "cost function" to be optimized.
 I wanted to investigate this: Could I reproduce the two graphs he sketched?
 image: ../images/convexity/convexity_header.jpg
 bg-image: ../images/convexity/convexity_header.jpg